conniepope/liri-node-app/README.md

 LIRI, a command line node app that takes in parameters and gives you back data.

 ## Technologies Used:
-Node.js
-Javascript
-APIs
-Axios
-Moment.js
-JSON
+Node.js, Javascript, APIs, Axios, Moment.js, JSON

 ## How it works:
 1. Type into the terminal: node liri